 While solar energy is green and does not rely on electricity or gas, it still varies in how efficiently it heats your pool.
 When assessing your heater’s efficiency, you must consider its position, how much sunlight your area gets, the pool size, and how warm you want your pool to be.
 For example, some systems like propylene mats are not very efficient in northern climates.
 For this reason, have a professional assess your needs before purchasing a system to select a pool heater that can efficiently heat your pool to the desired temperature.

 The biggest difference between above-ground and in-ground pools is that in-ground pools have added insulation thanks to the dirt that surrounds them.
 The soil holds in the heat and does not let it escape as quickly.
-An above-ground pool loses heat through the top and sides.
-So, if you have an above-ground pool and an in-ground pool of the same size in the same climate, an above-ground pool will need a larger heating system.
+Above-ground pools lose heat faster since they do not have the insulation of the soil and need more panels for the same surface area compared to an in-ground pool.
+So, if you have an above-ground pool and an in-ground pool of the same size in the same climate, an above-ground pool will need a larger heating system and will cost more than the average solar heater for an in-ground pool.
 If you do have an above-ground pool, consider adding insulation to cut costs on the size of the solar heating system.
 Wrap the outside of the pool in foam insulation.
 Also, be sure to use a pool cover at night and when not in use.
 Costs will be more to install a system to heat an above-ground pool since you will need to add extra panels.
 Keep in mind that needing more panels not only increases the costs but also increases the space needed on your property for the panels.

-Heat pumps 1 are another popular way to heat a pool using the sun’s energy.
+Solar heaters cost $2,500 to $7,000 to install.
+Heat pumps 1 cost $2,500 to $6,500 and may be a more economical option for very large pools.
+Heat pumps are another popular way to heat a pool using the sun’s energy.
 As the sun warms the air, the pump draws in heat from the air and warms the pool.
-Both systems use some electricity to run their pumps 2 and circulate the water.
+Both systems use some electricity to run their pumps and circulate the water.
 The cost of electricity is negligible compared to the cost of heating a pool using gas or propane.

+Expect an electric pool heater to cost between $1,000 and $6,000, including installation.
+Solar pool heating systems range from $2,500 to $7,000.
 An electric pool heater is only practical for a small pool or for use in an area where the temperature is consistently over 55 degrees.
 An electric pool heater needs its own electrical circuit to provide enough energy.
 In an electric pool heating system, water is pumped through the system, heated by an element, and returned to the pool.
 In a solar heating unit, the water is pumped through solar panels that use the sun’s rays to heat the water.
 Electric units are relatively inexpensive compared to a solar heating system, but the cost to run them adds up quickly.
-Expect the cost for an electric pool heater to be between $1,250 and $5,500, including installation.
-Solar pool heating systems range in price from $2,000 to $9,000.
+In the table below, you’ll see a cost comparison of each type.

-A solar pool cover has an average cost from $40 to $400 for an inexpensive cover.
-However, costs can go as high as $2,700 for a mesh cover and $3,700 for a solid pool cover, depending on size, brand, and quality.
-A retractable pool cover can cost around $10,000 for the cover and installation.
+A solar pool cover 2 has an average cost of $30 to $400 for an inexpensive cover.
+However, costs can go as high as $1,500 to $3,000 for a mesh cover and $650 to $1,200 for a solid pool cover, depending on size, brand, and quality.
+A retractable pool cover for an in-ground pool can cost $2,000 to $20,000 for the cover and installation.
 A pool cover serves a multitude of purposes.
-Some are designed to help winterize the pool, others aid in keeping the water warm, and some keep dirt and debris out of the water.
+Some are designed to help winterize the pool, while others aid in keeping the water warm, and some keep dirt and debris out of the water.
+Solar pool covers are typically designed to help keep in heat while keeping debris out.

 Usually, it takes from six to ten panels to heat a pool, with the average being from seven to eight panels.